Editor’s Note: Updated in 2025. Originally posted in 2018.

 Content marketing puts that content to work for your company.
 As Corey Wainwright writing for HubSpot explains, “content marketing is a marketing program that centers on creating, publishing and distributing content for your target audience — usually online — the goal of which is to attract new customers.”

-Taking a step back and looking at the bigger picture, content marketing is a major part of digital marketing and sales.
+Taking a step back and looking at the bigger picture, content marketing is a major part of digital marketing.
 To give you a quick summary, the methodology is all about providing informative, useful online content to pull targeted prospects to you and entice them to take a closer look at your company.

 It’s different from traditional marketing, where you throw ads in front of lots of people while they read the news or drive to work — and hope they pay attention.